John Leyden: Biography

 Leyden was born at Denholm on the River Teviot, not far from Hawick.
 His father, a shepherd, had contrived to send him to Edinburgh University to study for the ministry.
 Leyden was a diligent but somewhat haphazard student, apparently reading everything except theology, for which he seems to have had no taste.
 Though he completed his divinity course, and in 1798 was licensed to preach from the presbytery of St Andrews, it soon became clear that the pulpit was not his vocation.

 In 1794, Leyden formed an acquaintance with Dr Robert Anderson, editor of The British Poets, and of The Literary Magazine.
 It was Anderson who later introduced him to Dr Alexander Murray, and Murray, probably, who led him to the study of Eastern languages.
 They became warm friends and generous rivals, though Leyden excelled, perhaps, in the rapid acquisition of new tongues and acquaintance with their literature, while Murray was the more scientific philologist.

 Through Anderson also he came to know Richard Heber, by whom he came to the notice of Walter Scott, who was then collecting materials for his Minstrelsy of the Scottish Border (1802).
 Leyden was admirably fitted for helping in this kind of work, for he was a borderer himself, and an enthusiastic lover of old ballads and folklore.
 Scott tells how, on one occasion, Leyden walked 40 miles to get the last two verses of a ballad, and returned at midnight, singing it all the way with his loud, harsh voice, to the wonder and consternation of the poet and his household.

 Other work on Scottish customs includes the editing of the 16th-century tract The Complaynt of Scotland, adding an essay exploring Scottish folk music and customs, printing a volume of Scottish descriptive poems, and nearly finishing his Scenes of Infancy, a diffuse poem based on border scenes and traditions.
 Leyden meanwhile compiled a work on the Discoveries and Settlements of Europeans in Northern and Western Africa, suggested by Mungo Park's travels.
 He also made some translations from Persian and Arabic poetry.

 At last his friends got him an appointment in India on the medical staff, for which he qualified by a year's hard work.
 In 1803, he sailed for Madras, and took his place in the general hospital there.
-He was promoted to be naturalist to the commissioners going to survey Mysore, and in 1807, his knowledge of the languages of India procured him an appointment as professor of Hindustani at Calcutta; this he soon after resigned for a judgeship, and that again to be a commissioner in the court of requests in 1805, a post which required a familiarity with several Eastern languages.
+He was promoted to be naturalist to the commissioners going to survey Mysore.
+In 1807, he was appointed Magistrate of the 24 Parganas under the patronage of Lord Minto, Governor of India.
+In 1808, his knowledge of the languages of India procured him an appointment as professor of Hindustani in the College of Fort William in Calcutta.
+He soon after resigned for a judgeship, and that again to be Commissioner of the Court of Requests in 1808, a post which required a familiarity with several Eastern languages.